-2.a.
-There is a danger of over assessment, and the course team needs to monitor the number of assessment points across the programme as a whole.
+2.a There is a danger of over assessment, and the course team needs to monitor the number of assessment points across the programme as a whole.
 While each may be justifiable in isolation, the cumulative impact of multiple assessment points across a programme such as this targeted at professional learners, many of whom are returning to learning, can be significant.

 We acknowledge the important issue that emerges here concerning the over assessment aspect as a whole.
-In particular, by taking into consideration the overall number of courses in each semester, students have to face multiple assessment methods in all courses.
+In particular, by taking into consideration the overall numbers of courses in each semester students have to face multiple assessment methods in all courses.
 However, the above configuration of these assessments comes from the provided guidelines and regulations by the CYQAA, in which various assessment methods must be presented in the weekly material of each course (e.g. assignments, self-evaluation activities as an important assessment aspect promoted by the educational context in general, etc.).
-Yet, we have invited all teaching staff to review these types of assessment in all of the courses of our program in order to see how they can be configured so that they do not seem overwhelmed to the students (e.g. reduction of questions etc.).
-Finally, in the beginning of each semester, all teaching staff is expected to submit the courses' syllabuses to the programme's coordinators.
-The programme's coordination team examines the assessment issue as a whole, taking into consideration the previous academic year's IQC101 (annual Courses' Evaluation Reports that include courses' statistics), students' assessment of all courses offered the previous academic year, plus the assessment activities in each course syllabus, and gives suggestions for improvement if necessary (for instance to reduce some of the self-assessment exercises etc.).
+Still, in the beginning of each semester, all teaching staff is expected to submit the courses' syllabuses to the programme's coordinators.
+The programme's coordination team examines the assessment issue as a whole, taking into consideration the previous academic year's IQC101 (annual Courses' Evaluation Reports that include courses' statistics), students' assessment of all courses offered the previous academic year, plus the assessment activities in each course syllabus, and gives suggestions for improvement if necessary for instance to reduce some of the self-assessment exercises etc.

-2.b.
-While many of the course descriptors are of a very high quality, there is a substantial variation across the programme.
+2.b While many of the course descriptors are of a very high quality, there is a substantial variation across the programme.
 This is particularly marked with regards to the currency of the bibliographies.
 While the EEC is conscious of the challenges posed by the limited number of Greek language texts and the associated need to translate both concepts and texts, the substantial difference in the breadth and currency of publications listed in the course descriptors is striking.
 Consideration should be given to each programme team including details not only of Greek texts - whether classic or modern - but also a list of relevant journals that will be used to source relevant publications.